 Anyway, cycling on, the path edged along the lake and I could see that this would occasionally cause problems, the mud was again heavy and when the lake flooded this path would be gone.
 In fact at one point I saw a diversion sign in case of flooding so it’s obviously a regular event.
 The mud turned to sand and suddenly I was out of Loe Bar, the spit of land that sits between the pool and the sea.
 It’s a really unusual feature and nice to spend a bit of time on.
 I pushed my bike through the coarse, gritty sand, the tyres now building up layers of gunk as I eventually got to the path on the other side of the bar, in search of some nice puddles.

 This side of the pool is a totally different beast.
-The path was solid hard core and wide, two cars wide, although this path is purely motor free.
+The path was solid hard core and wide, two cars wide in some sections, although this path is purely motor free.
 These features also add to the other point of difference, people.
 I wouldn’t say that the path was heaving but it was certainly busier with large family groups out for a wander in the sunshine.
-I splashed through puddles and enjoyed an easy ride to the Penrose Stables cafe which was absolutely thronged with families.
+I splashed through puddles and enjoyed an easy ride to the Penrose Stables café which was absolutely thronged with families.
 It was as though I had crashed into a playgroup.
 Given the solitude of the first section of the ride it was a bit too much for me.
-I used the loo but felt the queue for the cafe was more than I could bear and pushed off again.
-Besides which I wanted to explore the bath house that I had read about.
+I used the loo but felt the queue for the café was more than I could bear, and pushed off again.
+Besides which, I wanted to explore the bath house that I had read about.

 It was a small diversion but worth the visit, I was just disappointed to see the bath was empty of water but lined with litter and two of the broken windows.
 It was also locked but I could see everything through the windows.

-Anyway, I was now on the homeward straight.
+Anyway, I was now on the home straight.
 This section of the path was now tarmacked, which made it extremely popular with everyone and it was now getting tricky to ride.
 The biggest obstacle was little children learning to ride or just enjoying the sheer thrill of speed without the corresponding fear of crashing.
-And dogs off their leads spring out for the undergrowth.
-Much more challenging than the ice and mud and roots on the other side of the pool but really just as nice.
+And dogs off their leads, springing out of the undergrowth.
+Much more challenging than the ice, mud and roots on the other side of the pool, but really just as nice.
 It was great to see so many families out having fun.

 As I got back to the car park I realised that this ride wasn’t going to suit all riders, given its two very different profiles but I loved it and I bet that other will as well.